zerosonesfun/flarum-ext-chords/README.md

 # flarum-ext-chords

 Post basic sheet music on your Flarum.
-Beta 8+ compatible.

 ## Install